How SMR Hard Drives Work: Shingled Magnetic Recording Explained

 The result is roughly 10-25% higher areal density compared to CMR at the same physical platter size.
 For manufacturers, this means higher-capacity drives at lower production cost per TB.

-Capacity Gains via Shingling
+SMR Capacity Gains via Track Overlapping

 ~20%